enqueuezero/site/content/asgi.md

 ## Context

-WSGI is the de facto standard interface in Python Web Programming around web servers, frameworks and applications.
+WSGI is the de facto standard interface in Python Web Programming around web servers, frameworks, and applications.
-However, it sticks into synchronous programming and make itself hard to support new protocols like WebSocket.
+However, it sticks into synchronous programming and makes itself hard to support new protocols like WebSocket.

 ASGI is a successor of WSGI.
-Its goal is to provide unified interface for asynchronous programming in Python world.
+Its goal is to provide a unified interface for asynchronous programming in Python world.

 ## Overview